WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

          to answer each question
         - After the quiz, display a leaderboard ranking players.The leaderboard should display users ranked by their points (total number of correct answers).
 If multiple users have the same points, the ranking should be decided based on time taken per question (faster users rank higher).
-        - The leaderboard should show the top 10 players and the user’s rank, even if not in the top 10.
+        - The leaderboard should show the top 10 players and the user’s rank, even if they are not in the top 10.

   2)  **Quiz Management application**:
       - Create a web-based CRUD application (Create, Read, Update, Delete) to manage quiz sets and individual questions.